Is the Seattle University MPA program the right fit for me?

 - We focus on social justice and the empowerment of diverse communities.

-- Service and research with faculty who are active scholars and practitioners.
+- Service and research from faculty who are active scholars and practitioners, including 7 full-time faculty, and part-time faculty that are experienced professionals in their field.

 - We collaborate with a network of experienced students, faculty, alumni, and community leaders.